Automatic Locally Robust GMM with Machine-Learning-Generated Regressors: Proofs of the results

 where $D_\varphi g(d,z)$ denotes $D_\varphi g$ evaluated at $(d,z)$.
 We have assumed that derivatives and expectations can be interchanged (we may impose some regularity conditions on $H$ such that this is possible).
-We can equivalently linearize the term in the third row of equation~(\ref{eq:lemma2_to_alpha}) to get
+Since $D_\varphi$ is linear in $g$, the function inside the expectation in the RHS is linear in $g$.